-Three hours laboratory.
-Lab component of BIO2108 Contemporary Environmental Issues.
+Three hour laboratory component of BIO2108.
 Local environmental issues are explored through fieldwork and site visits, while regional and international issues are explored using technology such as geographic information systems (GIS) as well as case studies.

 BIO2114 An Introduction to the Diverse World of Plants (3)